irisnet/testnets/fuxi/Status.md

 # Testnet Status

+## Jan 29, Load test

+THe network tps was about 200 at peak.

+## Jan 25,Restrt Upgrade was tested
+A system-halt proposal was passed and the chain stopped.
+All the states snapshot were exported as genesis file and the chain restart with new version v0.11.0.

+## Jan 21,Patch Upgrade was tested
+A consensus failure was triggered in v0.10.2 and the nodes need to switch to v0.10.2-patch to recover from consensus failure

 ## Jan.
 20, 2019 Sucessfulw Smooth Software Upgarade
 **iris** version for tsetnet switch from v0.10.0 to v0.10.2